Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Write sentences that connect each cause with its effect.
 Begin your sentences with ‘because’ or ‘since’ in front of the cause.
 Include a comma in between the cause and the effect.

-- View some of the images from the World Trade Center on September 11.
+September 11: The People in the World Trade Center Image links: People in the World Trade Center - View some of the images from the World Trade Center on September 11.

 - What were people wearing or carrying inside the World Trade Center?